Revibe-Music/core-services/README.md

 Revibe's API was created with evolution in mind, so the URL configuration has been built to allow for easy versioning in the future.
 The leading component of every endpoint is the version number; so when we begin developing new endpoints for existing features, old versions of Revibe applications can continue to work on the older endpoints without inhibiting continuing support and development.

+## File Layout

+### Import Statements

+The imports for python files are separated into blocks to make it easier to read.
+The blocks are: anything Django/DRF related, other python modules, the logger, anything from the *revibe* module, and anything from any other API app.

 # Authors

 Jordan Prechac - [**jprechac@gmail.com**](mailto:jprechac@gmail.com "Jordan Prechac")